Run (I'm a Natural Disaster)

 "Run (I'm a Natural Disaster)", also known more commonly as "Run", is a song written and recorded by Gnarls Barkley.
 It is the first single to be released from the band's second album The Odd Couple.
 Released in February 2008 as a digital download in the UK and the US via the iTunes Store, a physical release of the single followed in the UK on March 31.
 The song features a sample from Keith Mansfield's "Junior Jet Set" from the KPM LP Flamboyant Themes and "Starting Out the Day" by Strawberry Alarm Clock.

 The song is featured in the film X-Men: First Class, as a playable song in the video game Dance Central 2, and is heard in promos for Disney-Pixar's Cars 2 and the eight series of CBBC's Raven.

-This song was number 34 on Rolling Stones list of the 100 Best Songs of 2008.
+"Run" was number 34 on Rolling Stones list of the 100 Best Songs of 2008.